Twins vs. Dodgers Player Props Betting Odds

-You can find player prop bet odds for Freddie Freeman, Byron Buxton and other players on the Los Angeles Dodgers and Minnesota Twins before their matchup at 10:10 PM ET on Monday at Dodger Stadium.
+Player prop betting options for Freddie Freeman, Byron Buxton and others are available in the Los Angeles Dodgers-Minnesota Twins matchup at Dodger Stadium on Tuesday, starting at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!